MWHunter/IngotWarn/README.md

 - ingotwarn.checkwarns - gives access to the /checkwarns command
 - ingotwarn.checkwarns.others - gives access to checking other players within the /checkwarns command
 - ingotwarn.adminwarn - gives access to the /adminwarn command

-PLANNED FEATURES:

-- Alert players that were warned offline when they rejoin
-- Execute commands on a given warn amount
-- Check if player changed their username and copy over their data if they have